 Although we know what other volumes in container is, it doesn't mean that we can easily get rid of other volumes in container.
 In fact, we cannot completely delete other volumes in container on Mac because it is important for the system to run.
-That being said, there are ways to stop other volumes from expanding or reduce the space that other volumes currently used.
+However, there are still some ways to stop other volumes from expanding or reduce the space that other volumes currently used.

 There are 7 fixes shared by Mac users who have successfully regained storage space from other volumes in container.
 Hopefully one of them may work on your case.

 Method 1 Using a Mac Cleaner

-To get your storage from other volumes, the easiest and the most effective method is using a professional Mac cleaner.
-Here we’ll introduce the Mac cleaning expert - Macube Cleaner (opens new window).
+Here we’ll introduce the Mac cleaning expert - Macube Cleaner.
 It is a great assistant when you are facing "your startup disk is almost full" warning while other volumes in container is eating up your space, as it can help you safely and quickly remove them from the Mac storage.
 In addition, the best thing is, Macube offers a free version that you can enjoy full functions for up to 7 days, so you can make use of it to clean the “other volumes.”